 Munich is the safest city in Germany.
 In comparison to other cities with above 200,000 citizens, Munich has the lowest crime rate.
 In 2019, Mercer Quality of Life Survey awarded Munich with the 3rd highest quality of life across the world, and joint 2nd for infrastructure.

 Get yourself ready for locally brewed beer, an ultimate blend of old and new architecture, and a weekend getaway to the Alps or Northern Italy!

-The economic growth and high quality of life is naturally reflected in the costs of living.
+Economic growth and high quality of life are naturally reflected in the costs of living.
 Munich presents one of the most expensive cities in Germany.

 Where the clichés of Lederhosen and Weißwurst come true, Munich is the best place in Germany to live up to your expectations of the German experience.

 What many people don't know is that the charming port city of Hamburg boasts over 2 000 bridges that cross the city’s rivers and canals – more than Venice and Amsterdam combined!
 The green city in the north offers a rich water culture and magical architectural gems.

 Hamburg’s bustling economy revolves around the media, entertainment or finance sector.
 Its vast commercial corporations offer exciting career and internship prospects for expats in marketing, communication and other commercial roles.

 On top of that, the city is a dream come true for expats that work in logistics since Hamburg is home to the 3rd largest port in Europe.